Paul Gascoigne: 1985–1987: Constant success

-1987–1988: Maintained performances and transfer rumours
+1987–1988: Transfer rumours

 In 1988, on the BBC programme Football Focus, Newcastle's then all-time top scorer, Jackie Milburn, stated that Gascoigne was "the best player in the world".
 In a 0–0 draw with Wimbledon at Plough Lane in February 1988, hard-man Vinnie Jones singled him out for attention, and in an incident that would become a much-publicised photograph, Jones grabbed him by the genitals as Gascoigne screamed in agony.
 He was named as the PFA Young Player of the Year and listed on the PFA Team of the Year in the 1987–88 season.
 However, his period at Newcastle coincided with unrest and instability at the club, which left the club unable to hold on to such a talented young player.
 Gascoigne promised Alex Ferguson that he would sign for Manchester United.
 Ferguson duly went on holiday to Malta, expecting to sign Gascoigne.
 On his holiday, he received the news that Gascoigne had signed for Tottenham Hotspur for a record British fee of £2.2 million.
 In his 1999 autobiography, Ferguson claimed that Gascoigne was wooed into signing for Spurs after they bought a house for his impoverished family.
 Gascoigne, in his autobiography, states that after he was given his £100,000 signing-on fee, he spent £70,000 buying property for his mother and father.

 Tottenham Hotspur

-1988–1990: Impressive achievements
+1988–1990: Club Player of the Year

 In his first season at White Hart Lane, Gascoigne helped Terry Venables's Tottenham Hotspur to sixth in the First Division, scoring 7 goals in 37 appearances.
 They rose to third place in 1989–90, but were still 16 points behind champions Liverpool.
 On 26 September, he scored four goals in a 5–0 victory against Hartlepool United in the second round of the 1990–91 Football League Cup.
 He was named as BBC Sports Personality of the Year in 1990, and on accepting the award said: "I haven't won anything in the game as yet.
 But the World Cup did help to put England on the map".
 He was also named as the club's Player of the Year.